javascript-tutorial/en.javascript.info/1-js/05-data-types/09-destructuring-assignment/article.md

 The two most used data structures in JavaScript are `Object` and `Array`.

-Objects allow to pack many pieces of information into a single entity and arrays allow to store ordered collections.
-So we can make an object or an array and handle it as a single thing, maybe pass to a function call.
+Objects allow us to pack many pieces of information into a single entity and arrays allow us to store ordered collections.
+So we can make an object or an array and handle it as a single entity, or maybe pass it to a function call.

-*Destructuring assignment* is a special syntax that allows to "unpack" arrays or objects into a bunch of variables, as sometimes they are more convenient.
+*Destructuring assignment* is a special syntax that allows us to "unpack" arrays or objects into a bunch of variables, as sometimes they are more convenient.
 Destructuring also works great with complex functions that have a lot of parameters, default values, and soon we'll see how these are handled too.

 [cut]